erincatto/box2d/docs/overview.md

 [box2d.org](https://box2d.org/publications/).

 Since Box2D is written in C, you are expected to be experienced in C programming.
-Box2D should not be your first C programming project!
+Box2D should not be your first C programming project.
 You should be comfortable with compiling, linking, and debugging.

 > **Caution**: